Graduate Record Examinations: Use in admissions

+Law school

 In February 2016, the University of Arizona James E. Rogers College of Law became the first law school to accept either the GRE or the Law School Admissions Test (LSAT) from all applicants.
 The college made the decision after conducting a study showing that the GRE is a valid and reliable predictor of students' first-term law school grades.

 In the spring of 2017, Harvard Law School announced it was joining University of Arizona Law in accepting the GRE in addition to the LSAT from applicants to its three-year J.D. program.